ehsaniara/maven-repository-aws-s3/README.md

 If you plane to deploy you project jar from your local machine you need to follow the following steps.

-* on your local maven setup directory ```.m2``` add the following XML snaps in ```setting.xml```. you basically gave permission to maven to access the S3 bucket, to be able to push or pull the files.
+* on your local maven setup directory ```.m2``` add the following XML snaps in ```setting.xml```. you basically gave permission to maven to access the S3 bucket, to be able to push or pull the files. one for **snapshot** and one for **release**.

 ##### Note: create ```setting.xml``` if it's not exist in ```.m2``` directory
 ```xml